daniellizik/html-translator-frontend/README.md

 upload static front end assets to s3 from here.

-environment variables in this repo responsible for configuring which deployed services are pinged. front end should just fetch from `/api/blah`, but backend should fetch from configured urls, like `https://flkasjdlf.cloudfront.com/api/v1/<route>`
+environment variables in this repo responsible for configuring which deployed services are pinged. front end should just fetch from configured url `<service-url>/api/<route>`

 ## stuff